Total Distance: 53 km

 Follow the stampeders' trail on the infamous Chilkoot Trail.
 The trail wanders through a diverse landscape - from wet coastal rainforest, up to the rocky alpine and then to dry, lichen covered forests.
 There are campsites along the trail and facilities are provided at every site.
 Note registration is required with Parks Canada (Yukon) or the National Park Service (Alaska).

 If you plan on camping along the trail, you must book ahead of time.
-Check the Parks Canada
+Check the Parks Canada website for details.

 The trail begins through coastal rainforest.
 It starts with a steep climb and a few ups-and-downs.
 The trail stays quite flat with very minimal elevation gain.